Who Is Eligible For The Good Condition Bonus?

 To determine whether you are eligible for the bonus, the dealer you return your vehicle to will take some photographs and carry out a brief appraisal to help them write a short description of the condition of the vehicle.
 General wear and tear such as minor dents or scratches - including those caused by the use of wheelchairs or other mobility aids - are expected, so as long as there are no major faults or any serious damage to the vehicle you should be eligible for the bonus.
 Having a low-mileage extension on your lease, an insurance claim or a windscreen or window repair does not affect your eligibility.

 If you have looked after your vehicle and you are rewarded by Motability with the Good Condition Bonus the award will be automatically processed by Motability, meaning you don’t have to make a claim or fill out any paperwork.
-A cheque will be sent in the post within 28 days, although most people seem to receive their cheque in 3-4 days.
+Motability will pay the money directly into your bank account or send a cheque in the post within 10 days, although most people seem to receive their cheque in 3-4 days.